container-storage-interface/spec/spec.md

   // Indicates if all individual snapshots in the group snapshot
   // are ready to use as a `volume_content_source` in a
   // `CreateVolumeRequest`.
 The default value is false.
-  // CO MUST wait until all snapshots are ready to use before
+  // If any snapshot in the list of snapshots in this message have
+  // ready_to_use set to false, the SP MUST set this field to false.
+  // If all of the snapshots in the list of snapshots in this message
-  // setting this field to true.
+  // have ready_to_use set to true, the SP SHOULD set this field to
+  // true.
   // This field is REQUIRED.
   bool ready_to_use = 4;
 }